The thought came down onto me as I was leaving a job interview. I don't know where it came from. I didn't care. It was here now. And it was obvious.

 But, in the same way our team, job, idea or startup doesn't just float around imposing it's will upon the world, laws and borders only exist because their are enough people here to enforce them.
 On themselves and often others.
 Their existence too ultimately comes down to people buying into them.
 Willingly or not.

-Someone once sumed it all up in a much beautiful way than I ever could when we last talked about this.
+Once, when we last talked about this, someone very dear to me sumed it all up in a much more beautiful way than I ever could.

 She called it a collective dream.